 When I first tried these, I wasn’t sure the description reading “just like the ones served at the cafeteria” would be accurate, but it really was.
 Lunch Lady Rolls are the lightest, tightest crumbed, delicate rolls to come out of my kitchen — and they don’t call for any special tricks like adding potato flakes or beer.

 This version of the recipe is adapted from one on Allrecipes.com called Cafeteria Rolls.
 That version makes triple the amount of rolls, so if you need 36 rolls you might want to use that recipe.
 For us, the scaled down version works perfectly all the time.

-This scaled down version worked perfectly, but there is one catch and that’s the egg.
-The original recipe called for 2 eggs and since I was making 1/3, I had to do the silly maneuver of cracking the egg, spooning out about a tablespoon and using the remainder.
+There is one catch to this smaller batch Lunch Lady Rolls recipe and that’s the egg.
+The original recipe calls for 2 eggs and since I was making 1/3, I had to do the silly maneuver of cracking the egg, spooning out about a tablespoon and using the remainder.
 Whatever.
-It worked!
+It works!
 If you buy small eggs you can skip that, but who buys small eggs?

 For the flour, I weighed out 15 oz of King Arthur Unbleached All-Purpose.